Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 Their quality control protocols are inferior or nil; even their labeling and packaging can be defective or misleading.

-The same is true of so-called natural and organic fertilizer brands, which my grower friends describe as “great nutrients…for fungus gnats, salmonella, sewage smell, and clogged fertigation systems.”
+The same is true of most so-called natural and organic fertilizer brands, which my grower friends describe as “great nutrients…for fungus gnats, salmonella, sewage smell, and clogged fertigation systems.”

-Finally…One Nutrients Company Does it Right!
+Finally…A Nutrients Company Does it Right!

-Marijuana plants have unique growth patterns, life cycles and metabolic pathways that can be beneficially manipulated via customized nutrients inputs, light inputs and environmental conditions.
+Start with the fact that marijuana plants have unique growth patterns, life cycles and metabolic pathways that can be beneficially manipulated via customized nutrients inputs, light inputs and environmental conditions.

 Conversely, inferior nutrients and other faulty inputs harm cannabis plants, limiting harvest weight and cannabinoid/terpenoid percentages, setting you up for heartbreaking, money-wasting, profit-busting crop failures.